The following advice is a general guide only and does not replace the advice of a doctor trained in travel medicine.

 Availability & Cost of Healthcare

-Outside of Yangon, Myanmar medical care is generally dismal, and local hospitals should be used only out of desperation.
+Myanmar medical care is generally dismal and local hospitals should be used only out of desperation.
+Even in Yangon, the hospitals are to be avoided unless absolutely necessary.
 Contact your embassy for advice, as staff will usually direct you to the best options.

-Be aware that getting Western-style health care may not come cheap.
-An initial consultation with an international doctor in Yangon will cost at least US$50.
+An initial consultation with an international doctor in Yangon will cost at least US$50; expensive by local standards but not by Western ones.

 If you think you may have a serious disease, especially malaria, do not waste time – travel to the nearest quality facility to receive attention.
 It is always better to be assessed by a doctor than to rely on self-treatment.